The Global FlyFisher - The Largest and Best Place to go for Online Fly Fishing and Fly Tying

 It tells how our friends are enticed to start fishing dries for salmon, partly motivated by their own lack of fortune with the otherwise infallible Sunrays and highly motivated by a local angler's luck with a dry fly.

 As Dennis arrives they set off on a hike into the mountains - unfortunately forgetting their rods underway!
-Makeshift rods are furnished from branches and gaffers tape and while one of the guys walks back to find them, the two others fish with the twigs-now-fly-rods and actually get salmon to rise to their dries.
+Makeshift rods are furnished from branches and gaffers tape and while one of the guys walks back to find the real rods, the two others fish with the twigs-now-fly-rods and actually get salmon to rise to their dries.

 They get the proper rods and fish and hike their way further up the river and into the mountains.
 They experience increasingly good water and improving strike and catch rates.
 They fish in beautiful canyons above and below breathtaking rapids and waterfalls, and they catch dozens of salmon and see even more jumping and going up the falls.